 The mission of the Court is to uphold the laws of the Tribe by providing an impartial forum for resolving disputes, providing justice, and protecting the public through the fair and rational application of these laws.
-The LTBB Constitution created a Tribal Judiciary as a separate branch of government composed of a court of general jurisdiction, called Tribal Court, and an appellate court, called Tribal Appellate Court.
-The jurisdiction of the Court is based upon the Tribe's inherent sovereignty, traditional custom, and federal law.
+The LTBB Constitution created a Tribal Judiciary as a separate branch of government composed of a court of general jurisdiction, called the Tribal Court, and an appellate court, called the Tribal Appellate Court.
+The jurisdiction of the Court is based upon the Tribe's inherent sovereignty, traditional customs, and federal law.
 With a focus on the values of respect, honesty, humility, truth, wisdom, love, and courage, the Court applies the law equally to all individuals without regard to the government's position or the general weight of public opinion.

 In addition to protecting the rights of individual citizens and entities, the Court decides questions concerning the scope and existence of the Tribe's governmental authority through the interpretation of laws enacted by and through the other two branches of government.
-The Judiciary enhances its impact by encouraging the development and administration of services that address the most pressing issues that lead to citizens involuntarily coming under the jurisdiction of the Court.
+The Judiciary has worked to improve the impact of Tribal Court on the community by developing problem solving courts for child welfare, criminal cases involving the use of alcohol and drugs and a domestic violence docket.
+These problem-solving courts and specialty dockets allow the Tribal Court to better address the issues that most commonly bring individuals into the court system.

 To accomplish these responsibilities, the Tribal Judiciary is comprised of a Chief Judge, who in addition to presiding over civil and criminal matters, is responsible for the oversight and administration of the Court.
-A part-time associate judge, as a member of the Judiciary, is responsible for all civil and criminal matters arising from controversies under the constitution, statutes, and procedures as assigned by the chief judge.
+A part-time associate judge, as a member of the Judiciary, is responsible for all civil and criminal matters arising from controversies under the constitution, statutes, and procedures as assigned by the Chief Judge.
 The Tribal Appellate Court consists of a chief justice and two associate justices that hear appeals of cases originating in Tribal Court.
 The decisions of the Tribal Appellate Court are final, binding, and cannot be appealed further.
 The Judiciary, as a whole, is responsible for establishing rules, policies, and procedures for the Courts.